zwang695/alexa-skills-list/skills/B01ED4CPGA/README.md

 * *get my weekly report*

-Tracker stores your weight in a database, keeps track of your goal, and provides you progress reports.
-Build a habit of keeping track of daily weight with Alexa if you want to lose, gain or maintain your weight.
+Weight tracker stores your weight in a database, keeps track of your goal, and provides you progress reports.
+Build a habit of keeping track of daily weight with Alexa whether you want to lose, gain or maintain your weight.
 Alexa provides effortless tracking, and no numbers needed to punch into a mobile or web app.
 Just  stand on a scale once a day, look at your weight and say ...

-Alexa ask tracker to save one six zero pounds set target one fifty two pounds get my weekly report help
+Alexa ask weight tracker to save one six zero pounds set target one fifty two pounds get my weekly report help

-Tracker understands pounds and kilograms, keeps your daily weight up to one year and provides you weekly, monthly, quarterly and annual reports.
+Weight tracker understands pounds and kilograms, keeps your daily weight up to one year and provides you weekly, monthly, quarterly and annual reports.

 ***